Meet the Staff of the Summer Institute:

 Katelyn Kerker, pictured on left, is an alumnus of the Summer Institute and is currently a Program Coordinator.
 She is currently pursuing her MA in International Development (’18) with concentrations in Conflict Resolution and Genocide Studies at the University of Denver, Colorado.
 Katie earned her BA in Global and International Studies (’13) with a concentration in Global Culture and a minor in Peace and Conflict Studies at the State University of New York at Oswego.
 As part of her undergraduate work, she spent two weeks in Kolkata, India studying human trafficking and sex work.
 She will be spending her summer (2017) in Bosnia and Herzegovina studying its culture, history of mass atrocities, and peace building while participating in an internship.
 She is also an Associate Program Coordinator with the I Am Syria Campaign, which the Summer Institute helped to create in July 2012.

-Melody LeBeau is also an alumni of the Institute and is now its Special Projects Coordinator.
-As the Program Director for I Am Syria campaign, she has full operational control of its webpage, managing its day to day posts and Social Media outreach on behalf of the Syrian people, including its Seven Days for Syria, Twitter Campaign, and partnerships with film companies to help feature Syrian documentaries in the US.
+Melody LeBeau is also an alumni of the Institute and is now its Program Director, as well as for I Am Syria campaign, for which she has full operational control of its webpage, managing its day to day posts and Social Media outreach on behalf of the Syrian people, including its Seven Days for Syria, Twitter Campaign, and partnerships with film companies to help feature Syrian documentaries in the US.
 A graduate of Oswego State University with a double major in Mass Communications and Global and International Studies, Melody plays a vital role in the programs public outreach, including Social Media postings, as well as designing the beautiful Summer Institute annual posters which serve as the centerpiece of the program's public relations.